-From October 10 the solo exhibition by Valery Lukka "Topography" will run at Erarta Museum and Galleries of Contemporary Art.
+From October 10 the solo exhibition by Valery Lukka "Topography" opened at Erarta Museum and Galleries of Contemporary Art

 The words “carta” (Greek “χάρτης” meaning “a sheet of papyrus”), “charta” (originally translated from Latin as “charter”), and “mappa” (“mappa mundi”, literally “sheet of the world”) together form a range of the most multiple-meaning words in European languages.
 There are topographic maps, geographical and solar charts, playing and business cards (carte de visite), Magna Carta, the basis of Western democracy, and dozens of other derivatives and meanings.
 Map as a way of knowledge structure is abstract and akin to a table: it is the skeleton of a sign system that encrypts visual information and fixes violence against space and time; it copies the socio-historical configuration of power, prevailing in a particular society.
 Perhaps the real maps differ from those that H.-L. Borges described as a huddle of “animals drawn with finest camel's hair brush” and “so similar to flies when looking from the far”.
 On the yellowed sheets there are scattered figures of gods, allegories of elements and winds, and fantastic monsters.
 Being handmade and vintage these “earthy drawings” transfer mathematical topography into the sphere of fine art.